akaur012/SQL/README.md

 WHERE total_sale > 1000
 ```

 --6.
-Write an SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+Find the total number of transactions (transaction_id) made by each gender in each category.

 ```sql
 SELECT